SIDN/entrada/README.md

 ```

-For more information about the configuration options see the [ENTRADA wiki](https://github.com/SIDN/entrada/wiki/Configuration).
+For more information about deployment and available onfiguration options see the [ENTRADA wiki](https://github.com/SIDN/entrada/wiki/).

 ## License